mattermost/mattermost-developer-documentation/site/content/blog/2020-02-10-maintaining-consistency-in-codebases-with-go-vet.md

 I think the best way to explain it is with an example.

-Some time ago we decided to migrate our logging approach to use structured logging everywhere, but the migration wasn't complete and the old pattern (logging without structured approach) was starting to appear again, in some cases mimicking code that wasn’t migrated to the new pattern yet, and in other cases by coincidence because the old pattern was one of the obvious approaches that you can follow to present data in the logs.
+Some time ago, we re-designed our logging implementation and I think it would be a great example to showcase our work about maintaining consistency.
+While migrating to the new approach it didn't happen with snapping a finger hence, we observed that the old way of logging was making its way to the new PRs.
+Also in such cases, the old pattern was one of the obvious approaches that you can follow to present data in the logs.

 Let's dive into the topic, I will try my best to explain how we extended the go vet tool by adding our own specific checks.